OpenCHAMI/openchami.org/content/docs/tutorial.md

 signature_v2 = False
 EOF
 ```

+In the output, verify that the keys were set with the variables' contents.

 We also will briefly need to use the `aws` CLI to ensure proper configuration
 of ACLs for `versitygw` buckets as the XML schema used by `s3cmd` for this